 Key Stage 3 - Year 7, 8 & 9

 On entering the school, pupils are placed in mixed ability tutor groups which will form the basis of much of the teaching that takes place in Year 7.
 Later in the year pupil groupings maybe rearranged in Maths so as to accelerate the learning of the most able pupils and support those who would benefit from some more consolidation work in the subject area.

 A small number of students âfollow a 'core curriculum' pathway.
 In this way, we are able to tailor lessons appropriately, supporting those who need more time to assimilate new knowledge.
 The degree of support students need is regularly monitored and where appropriate students are moved into the mainstream and given support within those classes to enable them to continue to make progress.

-The other subjects taught at Key Stage 3 are Art, Creativity (Year 8), Design Technology, Drama, Food and Nutrition (Year 7) Geography, History, Music, PE, Philosophy for Children, Religious Education, Science, Technology and Citizenship.
+The other subjects taught at Key Stage 3 are Art, Creativity (Year 8), Design Technology, Drama, Food and Nutrition (Year 7) Geography, History, Music, PE, Philosophy for Children, Religious Education, Science and Citizenship.

 A mixture of setting and mixed ability teaching continues throughout Key Stage 3.
 Where subjects are taught in sets, the group are kept under review by the Subject Leader, and pupils may be moved periodically to ensure they are in a group which matches their ability and stretches them sufficiently.

 Key Stage 4 - Year 10 & 11 (GCSEs)

 The subjects available include: Art, Business Studies, Computing, Dance, Drama, French, Italian, Spanish, Design Technology, Food and Nutrition, Geography, Graphics, History, Media Studies, Music, PE, and Statistics.
 We offer a small number of high-value vocational courses Cambridge National Courses in courses in Child Development and Sports Science and the WJEC Award in Catering.

 The content of the curriculum is subject to regular review and may be changed at the direction of the Governing Body.

 For details of the curriculum and choice of BTECs, AS and A Level Subjects at Key Stage 5, please visit the Sixth Form section.